Is your home or home-office Zoom-ready? And are you wearing pants?

 I was on a Zoom call recently with 30 people, and it was remarkable how one particular participant stood out from the grid of faces in boxes, both for his environment, which was not a magazine-perfect-styled space yet it was clean, thoughtfully arranged, and the objects that were visible clearly reflected both his personal style and his business brand.

-As we adjust to the new Zoom-normal, we certainly don’t have to create a TV-studio-worthy environment in our home right away.
-For now, though, given video-conferencing is such a huge part of how we are all staying connected, I am offering a few Zoom hacks/best-practices, for your consideration.
+As we adjust to the new Zoom-normal, we certainly don’t have to create a TV studio-worthy environment in our home right away.
+For now, though, given video-conferencing is such a huge part of how we are all staying connected, I am offering a few Zoom hacks/ home video conferencing best practices, for your consideration.

-In the spirit of doing the best we can with all that is going on, here are a few Zoom tips:
+In the spirit of doing the best we can with all that is going on, here are a few tips for video conferencing:

-Designate a good Zoom wall: Do you have a space that feels comfortable, is attractive to look at, and so very you?
+Do you have a space in your home that feels comfortable, is attractive to look at, and so very you?
 Try setting up a Zoom meeting on your own, so that your device’s camera is activated, and then scan around the whole frame.
 Really look at what people will be seeing.
 Do the objects in your space tell a story you want to tell?
 If not, edit accordingly.

 We have been using video-conferencing technology to help LMB Interiors’ clients design new home-office setups; we’ve consulted with clients on quick and simple ways to make their current home environments more camera-ready for WFH; and we have provided full-scale in-depth design services, including space plans, mood boards, sanitized sample deliveries, procurement, and installation — so that home becomes the most welcoming, comforting, and supportive shelter possible.

-Would you like a quick design upgrade or are you considering full scale interior design work?
+Would you like a quick design upgrade or are you considering full-scale interior design work?
 We are here for you.
-Contact us for a consultation, here: https://www.lmbinteriors.com/lets-get-started/
+Contact us for a consultation by clicking here.